On Topologically Big Divergent Trajectories: Construction of a cover

-\begin{enumerate} \item The collection $\{{U}^{Ag}_{\fu, 0}:\fu\in\calr\}$ is locally finite, that is, for any compact set $K$ there are only finitely many elements $\fu\in\calr$ such that ${U}^{Ag}_{\fu, 0}$ intersects $K$. \item Assume $\fv_1,\dots,\fv_m\in\calr$.
-If the intersection $\bigcap_{i=1}^{m} U^{Ag}_{\fv_i}$ is non-empty, then there exist linearly independent characters $\psi_1,\dots,\psi_m\in X(T)$ such that for any $1\le i\le m$, $\psi_i\in\Psi_{\fv_i}$. \end{enumerate} Moreover, if the orbit $A\pi(g)$ diverges, then $f$ can be assumed to be unbounded. \end{prop} \begin{remark} Note that the characters in Assertion \eqref{point:linearly independent characters} are linearly independent only as characters over $T$.
-Their restrictions to $A$ may be linearly depended.
+\begin{enumerate} \item The collection $\{{U}^{Ag}_{\fu, 0}:\fu\in\calr\}$ is locally finite, that is, for any compact set $K$ there are only finitely many elements $\fu\in\calr$ such that ${U}^{Ag}_{\fu, 0}$ intersects $K$. \item Assume $\fv_1,\dots,\fv_m\in\calr$ are different unipotent radicals.
+If the intersection $\bigcap_{i=1}^{m} U^{Ag}_{\fv_i}$ is non-empty, then there exist linearly independent characters $\lambda_1,\dots,\lambda_m\in X(T)$ such that for any $1\le i\le m$, $\lambda_i\in\Psi_{\fv_i}$. \end{enumerate} \end{prop} \begin{remark} Note that the characters in Assertion \eqref{point: linearly independent characters} are linearly independent only as characters over $T$.
+Their restrictions to $A$ may be linearly dependent.
 This is in fact the reason that the Zariski open set is used in Theorem \ref{thm: alternative intersection} and not the entire Grassmannian.
-We will only allow groups $A$ for which the restrictions remain linearly independent. \end{remark} \begin{proof}
+We will only allow groups $A$ for which the restrictions remain linearly independent. \end{remark}